dmidlo/histdata.com-tools/docs/marked-hawkes-challenger.md

 # Bounded marked Hawkes reconstruction challenger

-`histdatacom.synthetic.marked_hawkes` provides three opt-in, nested point-process ablations for reverse-degradation research.
-The module is separate from the fixed four-family classical event-clock registry.
-It does not alter `ReconstructionPlanConfigurationV1`, replace the certified empirical motif generator, or select a production default.
+`histdatacom.synthetic.marked_hawkes` provides three registered nested proposal engines.
+“Challenger” is their benchmark role, not a permanent product class.
+Their descriptors and failed promotion evidence are part of the v2 proposal bank; they remain benchmark-eligible and cannot enter product execution or select a default.

 The ablations are: